cran-task-views/NumericalMathematics/NumericalMathematics.md

     of functions to construct orthogonal polynomials and their recurrence relations, among them Chebyshev, Hermite, and Legendre polynomials, as well as spherical and ultraspherical polynomials.
-    There are functions to operate on these polynomials.
--   Symbolic calculation and evaluation of the Jack polynomials, zonal polynomials (appear in random matrix theory), and Schur polynomials (appear in combinatorics) is available in package `r pkg("jack")`.
+-   Symbolic calculation and evaluation of the Jack polynomials, zonal and Schur polynomials are available in package `r pkg("jack")`.
 -   The Free Algebra in R package `r pkg("freealg")` handles multivariate polynomials with non-commuting indeterminates.
 -   Package `r pkg("spray")` provides functionality for sparse multidimensional arrays, interpreted as multivariate polynomials.
--   Package `r pkg("qspray")` provides symbolic calculation and evaluation of multivariate polynomials with rational coefficients.
+-   Package `r pkg("qspray")` provides symbolic calculation and evaluation of multivariate polynomials with rational coefficients, plus some Groebner basis calculations.

 ### Differentiation and Integration